RobertoGEMartin/Udacity-DeepRL-ND-P3/Report.md

 Algorithms like DDPG and Q-Learning are off-policy, so they are able to reuse old data very efficiently.
 They gain this benefit by exploiting Bellman’s equations for optimality, which a Q-function can be trained to satisfy using any environment interaction data (as long as there’s enough experience from the high-reward areas in the environment).

-### Implemtation
+### Implementation

 The Tennis Unity environment give us two agents to train.
 In our implementation, these agents will share the actor network and the critic network.
 These networks will be fully connected networks with the same inputs and outputs units.
-You can see the details of conections between actor and critic in the next flowchart.
+You can see the details of connections between actor and critic in the next flowchart.

 #### Details of implementation